 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Sony A7S – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: